dg1223/generative-ai_LLM/README.md

-# What I Have Done
+# Description
 (Jump directly to [How to Test](#how-to-test))

-This is a summary of what I have done to complete the challenge for GangaGSoC2024.

-My codes and input files for this challenge are kept in the `genai` directory.
+My codes and input files are kept in the `genai` directory.
 All unit tests are kept in the `test` directory.

 ## <ins>Preparation</ins>

-To prepare for the challenge, I contributed to [Ganga](https://github.com/ganga-devs/ganga).
+I contributed to [Ganga](https://github.com/ganga-devs/ganga).
 While working on it, I was able to familiarize myself with ganga’s [documentation](https://ganga.readthedocs.io/en/latest/index.html) and source code.
 I was able to contribute to 2 issues, opened 3 new issues and made 4 pull requests.

 After that, I set up the GangaGSoC2024 project on my local machine.